-Reliance Bank cares about your financial security and we are committed to protecting your personal information.
+Reliance Bank cares about your financial security, and we are committed to protecting your personal information.
 In order to maximize your safety and minimize your exposure to others who do not have your financial security in mind, please review the following links.
 These links provide you with important information about how to protect your personal information.

-Type your internet banking URL +
+Type your online banking URL

-You should always be wary if you receive unsolicited emails or calls asking you to disclose any personal details or card numbers.
+You should always be wary if you receive unsolicited emails or calls asking you to disclose any personal details or card number.
 This information should be kept secret at all times.
 Be cautious about disclosing personal information to individuals you do not know.
 Please remember that we will never contact you directly to ask you to disclose your password information.

+It is important to use up-to-date anti-virus software and personal firewall.
+If your computer uses Microsoft Windows, it is important to keep it updated via the Windows Update feature; equally, if you use another operating system, you should check regularly for updates.
 Ensure you also regularly patch Java and Adobe products.
 These items are frequently updated because of vulnerabilities and hacker use of those vulnerabilities to install malware on your computer.
-Consider using a single computer for your online banking and restrict other uses on it.
+Consider using a single computer for your online banking and restrict others’ uses on it.

-You should be vigilant if you use internet cafes or a computer that is not your own and over which you have no control.
+You should be vigilant if you use Internet cafes or a computer that is not your own and over which you have no control.
 Hackers and identity thieves often monitor these networks or install malware to capture your login credentials.

 It is important to check your statements regularly; a quick check will help identify any erroneous or criminal transactions that might have been performed on your account without your knowledge.

+To report your Reliance Bank ATM or Debit MasterCard as lost or stolen, contact our card support center at (800) 472-3272.
 Please have the following information available when you call to report your card as lost or stolen.
-You will be asked a series of questions, and having the information available may be helpful.
+You will be asked a series of questions, and having the information available may be helpful, including:

 *Name on the card, exactly as it is embossed on the plastic